Frustration

 How do I handle frustration?

-See also: anger, desires, disappointments, expectations, irritation, not being ministered to, peace, perspective, progress, self-pity, stress.
+See also: anger, desires, disappointments, expectations, irritation, not being ministered to, peace, perspective, progress, self-pity, self-will, stress, why.